KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

 During the development of validation code, you will likely receive validation errors when any CC module validation function returns an invalid state.

-For example, when sending a raw transaction, <!-- does the daemon do this?
-Need to know what specifically is acting here --> the daemon checks the transaction while adding it to the mempool.
+For example, when sending a raw transaction, the daemon checks the transaction while adding it to the mempool.

 During this process, if the CC validation code returns an invalid state you will see the following error: